 Every student is unique and different.
 Options is designed to support the academic and social needs of students that have not found success in the traditional large public school environment.

-Options Charter Schools are free, public charter schools that serve students grades 6-12.
-Options features two brick and mortar campuses, one in Carmel and one in Noblesville, along with a distance education program.
+Options Schools are free, public charter schools that serve students grades 6-12.
+Options features two brick and mortar campuses, one in Carmel and one in Noblesville, along with a web-based Distance Education program.
 Students are free to explore and embrace their individuality in a supportive environment which makes for a positive educational experience.
 Through our small size and individualized academic approach, every student is given the opportunity to excel in an environment that allows for different types and speeds of learning.
-With a combination of virtual and instructor-led learning, we offer flexible approaches for each and every student.
+With a combination of virtual and instructor-led learning, we offer flexible approaches for each and every student through Alternative Education.

 Our highly qualified instructional staff and administrative team not only serve as teachers, but as role models, friends, coaches and mentors to our students as they finish high school and move on to the next stage of life.